 Table 5.
-Mean knowledge and ART medication adherence after the ENNOE method information digitization intervention
+Mean knowledge and ART medication adherence after the ENNOE information digitization intervention

-Variable N Mean±SD p-value Cohen's d
+Parameter Ν Mean p-value Cohen's d

 Knowledge 30 0.001 3.01

 Pre-test 43.0±4.7

 Post-test 60.8±6.9

 Medication adherence 30 0.001 2.68

 Pre-test 57.7±2.5

 Post-test 68.5±5.1

-Table 5 presents a comparison of pre-test and post-test results for knowledge and medication adherence, along with the corresponding statistical analysis.
 For knowledge, there was a significant improvement between the pre-test and post-test scores, with the mean score increasing from 43 to 60.8.
-This improvement was statistically significant, as indicated by a p-value suggesting a highly meaningful difference, and a large effect size (Cohen's d=3.01), reflecting the strong impact of the intervention on enhancing knowledge.
+This improvement was statistically significant (p<0.05; Cohen's d=3.01), reflecting the strong impact of the intervention on enhancing knowledge.
 Similarly, for medication adherence, a significant improvement was observed, with the mean score rising from 57.7 to 68.5.
-This change was also statistically significant, with a p-value indicating a meaningful difference and a large effect size (Cohen's d=2.68), signifying a substantial increase in adherence following the intervention.
-In summary, both knowledge and adherence showed significant improvement, with the intervention producing strong positive effects on both outcomes.
+This change was also statistically significant (p<0.05; Cohen's d=2.68), signifying a substantial increase in adherence following the intervention.
+In summary, both knowledge and adherence showed significant improvement, with the intervention producing strong positive effects on both outcomes (Table 5).